YoeriVD/talk-kdg-2019/slides/20_EDITOR_TEMPLATES/10_the_plan.md

 ### the plan

-1. maak een feature branch
-1. `git push --set-upstream origin <branch>`
+1. toon demo
 1. pas de code aan
 1. test
-1. merge branch
+1. git all the things!